Haivision/srt/docs/live-streaming.md

 Note that SRT isn't limited to MPEG-TS -- it can be applied to any "live streaming" data transmission (as long as you use Live mode, which is the SRT default mode).
-You can use any other suitable data format, and any intermediate protocol on top of MPEG-TS with an extra header (you still have an extra 140 bytes per unit for that purpose).
+You can use any other suitable data format, and any intermediate protocol on top of MPEG-TS with an extra header (this is an option that people often try with RTP) - note that 1316 is the default maximum payload size, which can be changed using the `SRTO_PAYLOADSIZE` option to no more than 1456).

 However, the transmission must still satisfy the Live Streaming Requirements.